 10. Extra recess.
-You can never go wrong with extra recess when the wether is nice out!
+You can never go wrong with extra recess when the weather is nice out!

 11. Teach life skills.
-Practice shoe typing, teach proper manners at the table, setting a table, how to wrap a gift.
+Practice shoe typing, teach proper manners at the table, how to set a table, how to wrap a gift.
 So many great options that some of the kids may not get help at home with.

 12. Have a guest or mystery reader come in and read a story to the class.

 14. Create stories or puppet shows using puppets or story popsicle stick puppets.
 Have them put on a show for the class.

 15. Make a class book.
 We have this fun class cookie cookbook to use during the holiday season.

 16. Do yoga as a class.
 Our favorite one to use is Cosmic Yoga.
 She takes the kids on a whole adventure using yoga.

 17. Do an author study.
 Choose an author, read several books by them, do a craft and make a snack to go along with one of the books you read.
 Eric Carle is a favorite for us.
 Here is a snack idea to go along with his books that we’ve shared.